The Bankrate promise

 How to prepare for the end of student loan forbearance

 - Go over your financial situation.
 Your monthly income and expenses may have both changed since the last time you made payments on your federal student loans.
 Go over your spending plan and figure out if a student loan payment still fits within your budget.
-If you believe that you’ll have trouble making payments once forbearance ends, you should call your loan servicer to ask about your options.
+If you believe you’ll have trouble making payments once forbearance ends, you should call your loan servicer to ask about your options.

 - Check your repayment plan options.
 Federal student loans have several income-driven repayment plans that base your monthly payments on your income.
 You may qualify to enroll in a plan with a longer repayment timeline and a lower monthly payment amount.